Weighted Combinatorial Laplacian and its Application to Coverage Repair in Sensor Networks: Abstract

 \section{Abstract}

-We define the weighted combinatorial Laplacian operators on a simplicial complex and investigate their spectral properties. \changedSB{Eigenvalues close to zero} and the corresponding eigenvectors of them are especially of our interest, and we show that they can detect almost $n$-dimensional holes in the given complex. \changedSB{Real-valued weights on simplices allow gradient descent based optimization, which in turn gives} an efficient dynamic coverage repair algorithm for the sensor network of \changedSB{a} mobile robot team.
+We define the weighted combinatorial Laplacian operators on a simplicial complex and investigate their spectral properties. \changedSB{Eigenvalues close to zero} and the corresponding eigenvectors of them are especially of our interest, and we show that they can detect almost $n$-dimensional holes in the given complex. \changedSB{Real-valued weights on simplices allow gradient descent based optimization, which in turn gives} an efficient dynamic coverage repair algorithm for the sensor network of \changedSB{a} mobile robot team. \changedSBa{Using the theory of relative homology, we also extend the problem of dynamic coverage repair to environments with obstacles.}